Dimensional analysis

+The concepts of dimensional analysis and quantity dimension were introduced by Joseph Fourier in 1822.

-Commensurable physical quantities are of the same kind and have the same dimension, and can be directly compared to each other, even if they are expressed in differing units of measure, e.g. yards and metres, pounds (mass) and kilograms, seconds and years.
-Incommensurable physical quantities are of different kinds and have different dimensions, and can not be directly compared to each other, no matter what units they are expressed in, e.g. metres and kilograms, seconds and kilograms, metres and seconds.
-For example, asking whether a kilogram is larger than an hour is meaningless.
+Commensurable physical quantities have the same dimension and are of the same kind, so they can be directly compared to each other, even if they are expressed in differing units of measurement; e.g., metres and feet, grams and pounds, seconds and years.
+Incommensurable physical quantities have different dimensions, so can not be directly compared to each other, no matter what units they are expressed in, e.g. metres and grams, seconds and grams, metres and seconds.
+For example, asking whether a gram is larger than an hour is meaningless.

-Any physically meaningful equation, or inequality, must have the same dimensions on its left and right sides, a property known as dimensional homogeneity.
+Any physically meaningful equation or inequality must have the same dimensions on its left and right sides, a property known as dimensional homogeneity.
 Checking for dimensional homogeneity is a common application of dimensional analysis, serving as a plausibility check on derived equations and computations.
 It also serves as a guide and constraint in deriving equations that may describe a physical system in the absence of a more rigorous derivation.

-The concept of physical dimension, and of dimensional analysis, was introduced by Joseph Fourier in 1822.